jetbrains-academy/Machine-Learning-101/Horror Trees/Predict/task.md

 <div class="hint">

-Each node checks one feature of the object being classified.
-The node stores which feature to check in `sub_tree.column`.
+Each node evaluates a specific feature of the object being classified.
+The index of the feature to check is stored in `sub_tree.column`.
-You need to take that value from `x`.
+You need to extract the corresponding value from `x`.

 ```python
 v = x[sub_tree.column]